vaibhav-mattoo/app/ALGO.md

 - Need to initialize with some set of common aliases.
 - Need a TUI and a CLI for the app.
 - Modes needed for adding, already available aliases (where we can delete aliases).
+- Have an option to delete suggestion so that same suggestion isnt brought up again